 I finished my M.Sc. in computer science in 2018 at the University of British Columbia, where I was a member of the Networks, Systems and Security (NSS) Lab.
 I built systems for private and secure multi-party machine learning with Ivan Beschastnikh, to whom I owe a great deal.

-I'm the current maintainer of the Security and Privacy Conference Deadlines webpage.
+I currently maintain the Security and Privacy Conference Deadlines webpage.

 Email : clementf [at] andrew [dot] cmu [dot] edu